ckeditor/ckeditor4/tests/plugins/link/manual/phone.md

 1. Click on link button.

-1. Chose link type: 'Telephone'.
+1. Chose link type: 'Phone'.

 1. Press 'OK'.

 	### Expected

-	- Alert appears with information to type a telephone number.
+	- Alert appears with information to type a phone number.

 1. Type following into dialog and press 'OK':